PostHog/posthog.com/contents/blog/product-survey-questions.md

 1. How to set product survey goals
 2. How to write good product survey questions
-3. Example product questions you can use
+3. Example product survey questions you can use
 4. How Amazon, Stripe, and Uber use surveys
 5. Using surveys to find product-market fit

-> **Want to run surveys?** See our tutorial on [how to create custom surveys](/tutorials/survey) with options like open text, multiple choice, or custom components.

 ## Why are you running a product survey?